OrenKogan/goldenRoute/README.md

 	**to select a location for the missile you are also abale to simply click on the desired location on the map and set the speed and radius using the input fields**

-How to use the app to find the best path for the missile while avoiding a certain safe zone?  (backend BONUS 2)
+**How to use the app to find the best path for the missile while avoiding a certain safe zone?**  (backend BONUS 2)
 	for this you will need to navigate using the url to  localhost:3000/safeZone

    **when opening this page you will see -**

-	 	8 input fields -
+	 	7 input fields -
    			top 4 -
 				Latitude - Latitude of the missile
 		 		Longitude - Longitude of the missile